 Bankruptcy Timeline In Florida?

 The bankruptcy timeline depends on a couple of factors.
 First, it depends on the chapter in which a bankruptcy is filed.
-A chapter 13 bankruptcy lasts for three to five years, whereas a chapter 7 bankruptcy timeline typically takes less than a year to complete.
-There are really two separate timelines that come out of a chapter 7 case.
+A Chapter 13 bankruptcy lasts for three to five years, whereas a Chapter 7 bankruptcy timeline typically takes less than a year to complete.
+There are really two separate timelines that come out of a Chapter 7 case.
 The first is the timeline for the discharge – a consumer typically receives a discharge within three to five months.
 The discharge is the legal order that says that the debt liability is eliminated.
 The second timeline is the timeline to close the case.
 The timeline to close a chapter seven case depends on whether it is an “asset case” or a “no asset” case.
 In a no asset case, the case will close around the same time that the discharge is issued.
 In an asset case, the timeline can vary dramatically but is typically around a year.

 What Are Some Of The Truths And Myths Regarding The Bankruptcy Process?